Join Our Newsletter

 The New Inn at St Owen's Cross

-Whether you need somewhere to stay or are simply looking for superb food and drink, the New Inn, a five-star-rated 'Restaurant with Rooms' and 'Good Food Guide Best Local Restaurant' nominee, is a reliable bet for both.
+Whether you need somewhere to stay or are simply looking for superb food and drink, The New Inn, a five-star-rated 'Restaurant with Rooms' and Visit Herefordshire Tourism Awards Pub of the Year 2024, is a reliable bet for both.
 Sample an ever-changing selection of refined yet homely food in a wonderfully cosy setting from Wednesday to Sunday, with various menus available on certain days.
 Try one of the chef-designed cocktails, or a local gin, on your arrival.
 Then, when you're nicely full and ready for bed, drift off to sleep in one of the inn's beautifully modernised rooms, complete with original beams and features dating back to the 16th century.

 Image